Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-The QNMT we have presented in this article gives a direct pathway to precisely design high-order metasurface filters.
-In this section, we obtain all types of bandpass and bandstop ISFs with different orders and bandwidths.
-For each desired filter, we choose a fixed topology, based on these circuit-theory principles and also on intuition from QNMT itself (for the background scattering $C$), with few unknown physical parameters.
-These are optimally identified by simply applying a multivariable solver of nonlinear systems of equations on the filter conditions derived in section~\ref{sec-filter-design}.
-This rather ``traditional'' approach leads to very rapid computational design, as physics and analytics have already been used to facilitate the job of the optimizer.
+The analytical criteria we have presented in this article give a direct pathway to precisely design high-order two-port filters in all kinds of wave physics (acoustics, photonics, quantum, etc.).
+As a demonstration, we apply our method to microwave metasurface filters.
+It is important to clarify up front that, in all examples presented hereafter, we do not use any topology optimization algorithms to determine the structures (although our method can be combined with those, in principle).
+Instead, for each desired filter response, we choose a fixed topology expected to give \emph{roughly qualitatively} the desired spectral shape (bandpass versus bandstop, number of resonances, etc.) by using physical intuition, which is based on circuit-theory principles and sometimes also on QNMT itself to devise low-$Q$ pole configurations generating the required background scattering $C$ (see, e.g., Ref.~[\citealp{QNMT}, Sec.
+IV]).
+The chosen topology for each metasurface has few unknown physical parameters (geometric feature sizes and dielectric permittivities), which are then optimally identified by simply applying a multivariable solver to the nonlinear system of equations for the filter conditions derived in section~\ref{sec-filter-design} to \emph{precisely quantitatively} match the desired SF.
+This rather ``traditional'' approach leads to rapid computational design, as physics and analytics have already been used to facilitate the job of the optimizer.

+For comparison, all filters designed in this article have specifications: center frequency $f_\mathrm{c}=\omega_\mathrm{c}/2\pi=10$ GHz, passband ripple of at most 0.25 dB, and stopband attenuation of at least 25 dB; so only the filter type and bandwidth may differ.
+For standard filters (all except for Sec.~\ref{subsec_doublelayer}), we easily calculate the desired ideal ``textbook'' poles $\omega_n^{\mathrm{opt}}$ via the \textsc{matlab}$^{\text{\textregistered}}$~\cite{MATLAB_R2019a_u4} ``Signal Processing Toolbox'' functions ``butter,'' ``cheby1,'' ``cheby2,'' and ``ellip,'' while their corresponding $\sigma_n^{\mathrm{opt}}$ are given by the appropriate expressions from Eqs.~(\ref{eq:condition-a})--(\ref{eq:condition-d}).
+All ideal-filter spectra in \figsref{Fig-double-background}--\ref{Fig-optimizations} (dashed lines) are computed using Eq.~(\ref{S_TC}) with these ideal parameters $\{\omega_n^{\mathrm{opt}},\sigma_n^{\mathrm{opt}},C^{\mathrm{opt}}\}$ (including the corresponding negative modes).

+For all microwave metasurfaces: we use a square periodic lattice of period $a$ (with its principal axes along $\hat{x}, \hat{y}$), the metallic material is taken as perfect electric conductor (PEC) with thickness $18\textrm{\ensuremath{\mu}m}$, and the tiny volume of any etched out metal (e.g., inside slits) is taken simply as air.
+The thickness $18\textrm{\ensuremath{\mu}m}$ corresponds to $0.5$ oz copper, whose finite conductivity has at these frequencies only a small attenuation effect, which is known to get worse as the filter bandwidth decreases~\cite{haus1984waves}, as also demonstrated in the examples later.
+The \textsc{comsol} Multiphysics$^{\text{\textregistered}}$~\citep{comsol} finite-element software is used (with mesh resolution fine enough to ensure accuracy for the desired spectral features) to carry out the numerical computation of the eigenmodes $\{\omega_n,\sigma_n\}$ during our QNMT-based design, as well as of the ``exact'' frequency-domain response $S(\omega)$ for planewave excitation of the final optimized structures.
+Specifically, for plane-wave ports $(\vect{E}_p,\vect{H}_p)$, the QNM-to-port couplings are evaluated from the \textsc{comsol} non-normalized eigenfields $(\vect{E}_n,\vect{H}_n)$ as